 Flood damage to a water heater may not be readily visible or immediately detectable.
 However, over a period of time a flooded water heater will create dangerous conditions which can cause DEATH, SERIOUS BODILY INJURY, OR PROPERTY DAMAGE.
-Contact a qualified installer or service technician to replace a flooded water heater.
+Contact a qualified installer or service agency to replace a flooded water heater.
 Do not attempt to repair the unit!
 It must be replaced!

 At least once a year a visual inspection should be made of the main burner and pilot burner, see Figure 19.
-Inspect burner fl ames through viewport.
-Flames should be very small with a blue haze and small amounts of yellow or orange at the edges.
-After several minutes of operation the burner screen may glow red.